 One Last Common Mistake is an Inconsistent Meeting Schedule

-Starting and stopping for months at a time during different parts of the year has proven to be an ineffective way to conduct a customer insurance review program.
+Starting and stopping for months at a time during different parts of the year has proven, for many agencies, to be an ineffective way to conduct a customer insurance review program.

 If you’re not putting in a consistent amount of hours scheduling the appointments, you're bound to have lulls where you don’t meet with anyone at all.

 Many agents find that their resources are more efficiently spent outsourcing the appointment setting to us at Engagex - is it time for you to follow suit?